Proxy

 1 | let user = {}; |

-when Object.keys is checking by calling the internal method [[GetOwnProperty]]
+when Object.keys is checking by calling the internal method [[GetOwnProperty]]of “user”

 the calling will be intercepted and Object.keys will receive the informing-letter(haha) which is written “it’s enumable”